SaintNick1214/Project-Cortex/Documentation/01-getting-started/04-core-concepts.md

 ### What are Context Chains?

-**Context chains** enable hierarchical context sharing in multi-agent systems.
+**Context chains** enable hierarchical context sharing in multi-agent systems and enable **cross-memorySpace** access with security controls.

 Think of it like a management hierarchy where:

-- Managers see their team's work
+- Supervisors see their team's work
 - Teams share knowledge within their context
+- Specialists can access supervisor context (limited)
 - Everyone can access relevant historical context

 ### Creating a Context